Sales and Marketing

 Closing the deal: The final stage in your sales process where you record the outcome of your deal.
 If it’s finalized between you and the prospect, you mark the deal as won or lost.
 There are times when the buyer is not ready to buy yet.
 In that case, you may mark them as ‘nurture’ to check back later.

-Stages of the sales pipeline vary for each industry.
+Sales pipeline stages vary for each industry.
 According to Waqar Azeem, Founder, ContentStudio, “We follow a low-touch sales model.
 A deal enters the sales pipeline either through trial sign-up or directly booking the demo meeting.
-We have 6 stages in our sales pipeline including trial sign-ups, sales qualified leads, demo scheduled, on-hold, ready to purchase, and deal won/lost.”
+We have 6 pipeline stages in our sales pipeline including trial sign-ups, sales qualified leads, demo scheduled, on-hold, ready to purchase, and deal won/lost.”

 As a first step, consolidate all your potential customers into your sales pipeline, and place them in different deal stages, depending on where they are in their buying journey.